Measuring system CellaCombustion

 CellaCombustion PK 73 / CellaCombustion PA 18 / CellaCombustion PT 118

-The pyrometers measure at a specific wavelength at which the chemical components of the hot combustion gas have a high optical density.
-The measuring depth depends on the concentration of the components and the proportion of particles in the gas at the measuring point.
-The devices are used in large combustion plants such as thermal waste-disposal plants and coal power plants.
+The pyrometers measure at a specific wavelength at which the carbon monoxide of the hot combustion gas have a high optical density.
+The measuring depth depends on the concentration of the carbon monoxide and the proportion of particles in the gas at the measuring point.
+The devices are used in large combustion plants (> 4m) such as thermal waste-disposal plants and coal power plants.

 CellaCombustion PK 72 / CellaCombustion PA 17 / CellaCombustion PT 117

-These devices carry out the measurement at a specific wavelength at which hot, carbonaceous gases have a high optical density and thus good radiative properties.
-The pyrometers are used to measure the exhaust gas temperature in gas-fired boilers and small combustion plants.
-The measuring depth depends on the CO₂ concentration of the hot gas.
+These devices carry out the measurement at a specific wavelength at which hot, carbon dioxide-containing gases have a high optical density and thus good radiative properties.
+The pyrometers are used to measure the exhaust gas temperature in gas-fired boilers and small combustion plants (< 4m).
+The measuring depth depends on the concentration of carbon dioxide in the hot gas.

 - Request a quote